facebookresearch/MMRB2/README.md

 ### Part 1: Generate Judgements (Optional)

-Generate pairwise judgements using LLM judges.
-We provide example implementations for GPT-4o, Gemini 2.5 Flash, and Qwen3-VL-8B, but you can easily add your own model.
+Generate pairwise judgements using any reward models.
+We provide example implementations of multimodal LLM judges for GPT-4o, Gemini 2.5 Flash, and Qwen3-VL-8B, but you can easily add your own model.
 See [`evaluate/README.md`](evaluate/README.md) for detailed setup and instructions on adding custom models.

 ```bash
 cd evaluate/generate_judgements